 This work brought together the artistic focii of my directing career: creating new plays around current events and testimonial material, and re-envisioning classical texts.
 But whatever form I work in, I am interested in simultaneously building bridges between people and helping my audiences see the gaps between us that we have to traverse.
 I am interested in work that requires us to acknowledge our presence in a live event, consider our purpose within it, and thus begin to consider our place in a larger community or conversation.

-This summer, I will begin a new chapter as Assistant Professor of Theatre at CCBC Catonsville.
-I will be running the campus' theatre program, teaching a heavy courseload and directing for the college season.
+I currently serve as Assistant Professor of Theatre at CCBC Catonsville.
+I am running the campus' theatre program, teaching a heavy courseload and directing for the college season.
 I am excited to build new partnerships in the DC/Baltimore area.

 I have spent the last four years in Boston, and have worked regularly as a freelance director and teacher.
 I was an affiliated faculty member at Emerson College, where I taught Directing and Adaptation.
 I was also privileged enough to collaborate with Bridge Rep Theater, Fresh Ink, Greater Boston Stage Company, MIT, Roxbury Community College, and the North Shore YMCA.

 Before moving to Boston last summer, I worked extensively in Chicago on new work.
 I collaborated with a number of Chicago-based playwrights, especially on site-specific work.
 I remain an official collaborator of the Living Room Playmakers, a Chicago company dedicated to creating site-specific theatrical events around the city.
 I have also assisted at Steppenwolf, the Goodman and Lookingglass Theatre.